 The argument about tiredness doesn’t add up, though.

-The league season finished quite a while ago and foreign players from the Premier League, such as Carlos Tevez, played just as many games, if not more, and yet he looked very sharp when scoring for his country.
+The league season finished quite a while ago and foreign players from the Premier League, such as Carlos Tevez, played just as many games, if not more, and yet he looked very sharp when scoring for

 I just think we could possibly learn something from people like Germany, if it is not too late.